 In order to conduct this research we needed to be able to measure user activity at these workstations, such as the amount of time they spend sitting versus standing, and exertion metrics if walking on a treadmill desk.
 To accomplish this we developed a series of proprietary sensors, both patented and patent-pending.

 Some of these sensors have been used by research partners such as The Mayo Clinic to gather data on thousands of subjects, to accurately determine, for example, how many calories you can burn using a standing desk or treadmill desk.
-At the moment these sensors are being produced and we expect to release them in succession in 2022 and 2023.
-These sensors will connect to users' smartphones via Bluetooth, and ultimately to the cloud through their phones.
+At the moment we anticipate commercializing these sensors sometime in 2023.
+The sensors will connect to users' smartphones via Bluetooth, and ultimately to the cloud through their phones.

 In the interim, iMovR has been developing standalone apps for smartphones that can control a variety of existing and upcoming Bluetooth-enabled devices that are on our roadmap to the active workstation of the future.

-In May of 2018 iMovR began shipping our first Bluetooth-enabled desks, the Lander and Lander Lite lines.
+In May of 2018 iMovR began shipping the first Bluetooth-enabled standing desks in the industry, the Lander and Lander Lite lines.
 Both the iPhone and Android apps are published by Linak, the manufacturer of the linear actuators in the Lander desks.

-- In April 2021 iMovR released the first iPhone version of the iMovR Ergodynamics App.
+In April 2021 iMovR released the first iOS version of the iMovR Ergodynamics App.
 The first supported workstation was the ZipDesk by iMovR.

-- In April, 2022, iMovR will be releasing the new Emma electric monitor arm, which will also have a Bluetooth interface and Linak DPG-style handset.
-The iMovR Ergodynamics app will then be updated to include single-tap "sit" vs "stand" controls that will move both the desk and monitor arm to their preferred height settings recorded by the user*.
+In April, 2022, iMovR released its EMMA electric monitor arm, which also has a Bluetooth interface and Linak gesture-style handset.
+The iMovR Ergodynamics app will be updated to include single-tap "sit" vs "stand" controls that will move both the desk and monitor arm to their preferred height settings recorded by the user.